 The clime in Malaysia is tropical.
 Humidity is high as well as the temperature.

 Rainy season is between March and April and between October and November.
-Even though it rains throughout the year and it’s quite fun to dance in those quick 15 minutes shower.
+Even though it rains throughout the year.
+It’s quite fun to dance in those quick 15 minutes showers.

 Travellers from all EU-Members, Canada, Australia and the US don’t need to apply for a visa beforehand.